vakkD/robotics-car/main.md

 <br><br>

-So far the soldering tutorial I made has not
+So far the soldering tutorial I made has not come into use, but I think it definitely will after the prototype stage.